kennethryandy/Social-Clone/README.md

 * [Technologies](#technologies)

 ## About this Project
-Web application that is similar to social media app.
+Web application that is similar to a social media app.

 ## Goal for this Project
 The goal of this project was to learn about the MERN stack and MongoDB.